The legendary American swimmer won 28 medals across five Olympics, making him the most decorated athlete in the history of the Summer Games.

 The American swimmer won his first gold at the 2012 Olympics in the 4x200m freestyle relay and followed it up with another in the 200-metre individual medley, beating compatriot Ryan Lochte.

-At this point, Phelps had won 19 Olympic medals, one more than gymnast Larisa Latynina, and became the all-time record holder of most Olympic medals won.
+At this point, Michael Phelps' medals tally at the Olympics was 19, one more than gymnast Larisa Latynina, and became the all-time record holder of most Olympic medals won.

 He wasn’t done yet.